adelajaOlamilekan/hng10_task2/DOCUMENTATION.md

 ## Contact Information

-For inquiry promotion or support, contact RahmanAkorede at adexolamilekan46@gmail.com
+For inquiry, promotion or support, contact Adelaja Qowiyyu at adexolamilekan46@gmail.com